kroefer1/ping2win/README.md

 - Python 3.7 or higher
 - tkinter (usually included with Python)
 - Standard library modules: socket, json, threading, time
+> NOTE: You only need Windows and electricity if you are using the Compiled .exe File from releases.

 ## Installation